TalaoDAO/AltMe/assets/terms/mobile_cgu_en.md

 ## Purpose

-Altme Wallet is a mobile application for IOS and Android devices developed by Web3 Digital Wallet available on Apple and Google stores.
+Talao Wallet is a mobile application for IOS and Android devices developed by Web3 Digital Wallet available on Apple and Google stores.

 The purpose of these General Terms and Conditions is to define the contractual relationship between Web3 Digital Wallet and the user concerning access to and use of a crypto-asset management service and a decentralized identity service.

 At any time, Web3 Digital Wallet reserves the right to make changes to the service and therefore to these General Conditions.

 Any changes will become effective upon their publication or, where applicable, on any other date indicated.
-Web3 Digital Wallet will ensure that users are aware of any changes to the T&Cs, however, it is up to the user before using the service to refer to the latest version of the T&Cs accessible at any time on the https site: https // altme.co.
+Web3 Digital Wallet will ensure that users are aware of any changes to the T&Cs, however, it is up to the user before using the service to refer to the latest version of the T&Cs accessible at any time on the https site: https // Talao.co.

 ## Presentation of the service

-Altme wallet is a non-custodial wallet software, for verifiable credentials and digital assets such as cryptocurrencies, virtual commodities and NFTs (“Digital Assets”), meaning user is solely in control of and responsible for user personal data,  digital assets and private keys, and accordingly user can authorize transactions from user's wallet address.
-User expressly acknowledges and agrees that as Altme Wallet is a non-custodial wallet software, user is solely responsible for user's activity and any risk of loss at all times.
+Talao wallet is a non-custodial wallet software, for verifiable credentials and digital assets such as cryptocurrencies, virtual commodities and NFTs (“Digital Assets”), meaning user is solely in control of and responsible for user personal data,  digital assets and private keys, and accordingly user can authorize transactions from user's wallet address.
+User expressly acknowledges and agrees that as Talao Wallet is a non-custodial wallet software, user is solely responsible for user's activity and any risk of loss at all times.

-Altme wallet allows user to:
+Talao wallet allows user to:

 * generate user's Decentralized Identifier (DID);
 * collect certificates (Verifiable Credenials)  from third parties (issuers).
 Example of certificates are : Proof of email, Proof of phone number, ID card, Nationality proof, Over 18 proof, Loyalty cards, tickets, etc;